dan-sazonov/prime-numbers-scss/README.md

 ## How It Works
 ### Simple test
-Implemented in the `is_prime ()` function in the `simple.scss' file.
+Implemented in the `is_prime ()` function in the `simple.scss` file.
 In it, we iterate through all possible odd divisors up to the square root of the divisible, and if the divisor was not found (meaning, if the number is prime), we return `true`.

 ### Sieve of Eratosthenes
 Implemented in the `eratosthenes.scss` file.
 After running this code, the `primes` list will be created.
 For primes, the value of the corresponding index (starting from 1) will be `true`.
 This algorithm is not optimal.
 In SCSS, you cannot replace a list element by its index.
 To get around this, the `sift ()` function was created, which performs n more actions at each iteration, which is why the complexity of the algorithm is close to _O(n<sup>2</sup>)_.